sqlxpert/stay-stopped-aws-rds-aurora/README.md

   You do not need to set any opt-in or opt-out tags.
 As long as _you_, rather than _AWS_, started your database this time, Stay-Stopped won't stop it.

-- Stopping stuff is inherently idempotent: keep trying until it is stopped!
+- Stopping stuff is inherently idempotent: keep trying until it stops!
 This tool tries every 9 minutes until the database is stopped, an unexpected error occurs, or 24 hours pass.

   > Some alternatives introduce a latent bug (a